On Post-Selection Inference in A/B Tests: Survey of Existing work

 In particular, if $ \mu \sim \textrm{Normal}(0, \tau^2), $ then $ l'(\Delta) $ is a linear function of $\Delta$ with the posterior mean

-In practice, we can use historical A/B tests to estimate $\tau$ \citep{Deng:2015,dimmery2019shrinkage}, and obtain the James-Stein shrinkage estimator \citep{efronmorris1973}.
-It is worth noting that, although the shrinkage is linear in \eqref{eq:js}, the shrinkage factor depends on the sample size in a non-linear way.
-Moreover, Normal prior is a strong assumption.
+In practice, we can use historical A/B tests to estimate $\tau$ \citep{Deng:2015,dimmery2019shrinkage} and obtain the James-Stein shrinkage estimator \citep{efronmorris1973}.
+Notice that, although the shrinkage from \eqref{eq:js} is linear in $\Delta$, the shrinkage factor depends on the sample size in a non-linear way, so this method gives a very different estimator from fitting linear regression on split data.
+But Gaussian prior is a strong assumption.
 A more palatable assumption for the prior is uni-modal with slowly decaying tails, always shrinking $\Delta$ toward zero.
-In particular, if the tail of the prior is heavier than Normal, the adjustment is smaller for large $|\Delta|.$ This is further supported by Figure~\ref{fig:illust} where the empirically fitted curves are flat near zero, with increasing slope and less adjustments for bigger $\Delta$s\footnote{Similar findings suggesting effect distribution having heavier-than-Gaussian tail were published previously \citep{azevedo2019empirical,goldberg2017decision}.}.
-Intuitively, we should not ``penalize'' break-through features with large treatment effects.
+When the tail of the prior is heavier than Gaussian, the adjustment is smaller for larger effects.
+This proposal is further supported by Figure~\ref{fig:illust}, where the empirically fitted curves are flat near zero, with increasing slope and therefore less adjustments for bigger $\Delta$s.
+Similar findings suggesting effect distribution having heavier-than-Gaussian tail were published previously \citep{azevedo2019empirical,goldberg2017decision}.
+In other words, we almost don't need to discount break-through features with large treatment effects.

-The main challenge of Bayesian methods is specification of the prior.
-This problem is partially alleviated by using real-life A/B tests to search within a family of prior distributions.
-However, the challenge of this \emph{empirical} Bayes approach is to find a family of priors that can cover a large space of possibilities. \citet{efron2011tweedie} suggested directly estimating $l'(\Delta)$ non-parametrically from observed $\Delta$s, however this idea does not apply when sample sizes vary and $\Delta$ given $\mu$ is heteroskedastic.
+The salient challenge of Bayesian methods is the specification of prior.
+This problem is partially alleviated by using real-life A/B tests to search within a family of prior distributions (Empirical Bayes).
+But then the challenge is to find a family of priors that can cover a large space of possibilities. \citet{efron2011tweedie} suggested directly estimating $l'(\Delta)$ nonparametrically from observed $\Delta$s.
+Unfortunately, this idea does not apply when sample sizes vary and $\Delta$ given $\mu$ is heteroskedastic.
+NEST method proposed by \citep{fu2020nonparametric} addressed the heteroskedasticity issue by extending Tweedie's formula to a multivariate version and applying a two-dimensional Gaussian kernel that weights observations by the distances in both location and scale.
+This new model-free empirical Bayes method looks promising, but may require a large amount of training data due to its nonparametric nature.
 Another practical challenge is that experimenters sometimes question whether the historical experiments used to train the priors can properly represent a new feature they are currently A/B testing.